 The following are the recommended wall thicknesses for different materials:

-Due to the high complexity it creates in designing, draft is usually added at the final stages of the part design.
+Due to the high complexity, it creates in designing, the draft is usually added at the final stages of the part design.
 Different surfaces require varying drafts.
 Textured surfaces require the most draft.
 Some common surfaces found in injection moulding and their minimum draft angles are as follows.